Join us for our first concert since the pandemic! Saturday May 13, 2023, 3 PM

 Please contact us for the details on how to join!

 See “activities” below for previous events, and don’t forget to follow us on facebook!

-The Schiller Institute Boston Area Chorus is determined to have fun preserving a tradition of beauty and profundity, and be a shining light through a cultural darkness of our nation, where ugliness and mediocrity is promoted and even celebrated.
+The Schiller Institute Chorus of Eastern MA is determined to have fun preserving a tradition of beauty and profundity, and be a shining light through a cultural darkness of our nation, where ugliness and mediocrity is promoted and even celebrated.
 As humanity is now at the cusp of profound change, let this light be the spark for a new renaissance of art and science and a true American humanist culture!

-The chorus meets every Tuesday night and is open to anyone, regardless of background or experience.
-We rehearse at the natural Verdi tuning of C=256 Hz. and work on mastering the Bel Canto technique of ‘effortless singing’.
+The chorus meets every Friday night for the Fall 2022 season and is open to anyone, regardless of background or experience.
+We rehearse at the natural Verdi tuning of C=256 Hz. and work on mastering the Bel Canto technique of ‘effortless singing’

 Follow us on Facebook & subscribe to our YouTube channel!

 “All great music is born of human passion.
 And if you don’t express passion, you ain’t a musician!
 The whole thing is passion!
 It is to move people, to change the way they’re thinking at that mood and time, as a constructive act.
 Uplift people to what they didn’t know, trying to have them discover things which they thought they were incapable of doing.
 It is these tributes, which help us understand what humanity is.” -L.H.
 LaRouche

 The Schiller Boston Community Chorus grew out of the incredibly inspiring commemoration of John F. Kennedy, which members of the Schiller Institute from the East Coast of the USA organized on January 19th 2014 – exactly 50 years after the original memorial mass.
 We performed Mozart’s Requiem, which had also been performed 50 years earlier at the request of Jacqueline Kennedy, but this time with the voice of John F Kennedy interspersed with the music.